viyadb/website/docs/usage.md

 Important notes:

  * The `data.tsv` file must be accessible to the ViyaDB instance you're loading the data into.
- * Order of columns in .tsv file must be as follows: first dimensions, then metrics as they appear in the table descriptor.
+ * If `columns` parameter is not provided, order of columns in .tsv file must be as follows: first dimensions, then metrics as they appear in the table descriptor.

 ## Querying